ReGIS-org/regis-v2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.

+## Getting started

+If you are just getting started, you should

+ - Make sure you have `ng` installed (see [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md)).
+ - Make sure you have required node modules by running `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.